No need to worry, love,

 Meanwhile, above the tracks, in the sun

-A grey pigeon flutter stutters, flap stop hop flaps and starts again,
+A grey pigeon flutter stutters, flap stop hop and flaps again,

 Alighting once only on live electric wires,